Sell your property at the price you want

 Selling a house requires more work than buying a house.
 If you are in doubt, never hesitate to ask your solicitor or real estate agent about them.
 Make your own research to know your rights and limitations as a seller.

 There are two methods how you can sell your house – through a private treaty or through an auction.
 In a private treaty you set the price of your house in accordance with its real market value before you put it in the market.
 On the contrary, when you sell a house through an auction, you set a reserve price and accept whatever minimum sale the property made.
 Whether you decide to sell through a private treaty or an auction, both methods have their advantages and disadvantages.
+Auctions have different laws depending on the state the auction is taking place in.

 Advantages of selling through an auction